Welcome to Compass Parents

 5. Annual General Meeting:

-The A.G.M. of the Association shall be held before the 31st of May each year, 14 days written notice of the meeting shall be given to all member schools.
+The A.G.M. of the Association shall be held before the 30th April each year of which 14 days written notice of the meeting shall be given to all member schools.

 6. Extraordinary General Meeting:

-An E.G.M. may be called by the Executive Committee, or by 6 fully paid up schools, by giving 14 days written notice to all member schools.
+An E.G.M. may be called by the Executive Committee, or by 6 fully paid up schools, by giving 14 days written notice to all Parents Associations Parent Teachers Associations member schools.

 7. Election of National Executive Committee: